\documentclass[10pt]{article}

 Intro

-I am a final-year PhD student at the Max Planck Institute for Astronomy, in Heidelberg, Germany, performing numerical simulations of protoplanetary disks with Hubert Klahr.
-Previously, I was a research assistant with Ruobing Dong at the University of Victoria from 2020-21, and studied at UC Berkeley from 2016-2020 where I worked with Jeffrey Fung, at the time a NASA Sagan Postdoctoral Fellow.
+I am a final-year PhD student at the Max Planck Institute for Astronomy (MPA), in Heidelberg, Germany.
+As a member of Hubert Klahr's group, I develop and employ numerical hydrodynamical simulations in the context of protoplanetary disks, with a particular interest in radiation hydrodynamics.
+Previously, I was a research assistant with Ruobing Dong at the University of Victoria from 2020-21, and studied at UC Berkeley from 2016-2020 where I worked with Jeffrey Fung.
+In Fall 2025, I will take up a postdoctoral fellowship at the Max Planck Institute for Astrophysics (MPA) in Garching bei München.

-Work done with Ruobing Dong at the University of Victoria on the strength and observability of temperature perturbations created in planet-driven spiral arms in circumstellar disks.
-We find that Saturn- or Jupiter- mass planets in adiabatic disks should be clearly detectable in 12-CO, and create a signature reminiscent of that found in the TW Hya system by Richard Teague et al., but that lower-mass planets may be more difficult to find.
-Buoyancy spirals are thin but prominent close to the planet, while Lindblad spirals extend farther away.
-(UNDER CONSTRUCTION)
+As a research assistant with Ruobing Dong at the University of Victoria, I simulated the strength and observability of the spiral temperature perturbations created by planet-driven spirals in protoplanetary disks, for a range of cooling prescriptions (effectively isothermal, intermediate, and effectively adiabatic).
+We found that the spirals generated by Saturn- and Jupiter-mass planets in adiabatic disks should be clearly detectable in the 12-CO brightness temperature—creating signatures reminiscent of those found in the TW Hya system by Richard Teague et al..
+Buoyancy spirals were found to be thin but prominent close to the planet, while Lindblad spirals extended further away.

 Planets have long been believed to have formed in circumstellar disks, but how exactly they influence disk evolution and dispersal has remained a mystery.
 The PDS 70 system—one of a handful in which a planet candidate has been directly imaged within its natal disk—provides a valuable window onto this process.
 Traditional theory states that the super-Jupiter companion, located at 22 au, should exchange angular momentum with disk material and carve out a gap of approximately equal width.
 Indeed, PDS 70 does have a gap—but it extends to ~65 AU, making it twice as wide as the theory predicts!
 To make matters more puzzling, this wide gap is not an anomaly, but rather represents many late-stage "transition disks" in the process of dispersing to give way to planetary systems.